 The biggest question marketers need to answer is how businesses can benefit from this new trend.
-That is why we discuss five strategies to increase your mobile presence locally with geo fencing.
+That is why we discuss five local SEO strategies to increase your mobile presence locally with geo fencing.

 Five Strategies to Use Hyperlocal Geolocation & Geo Fencing Targeting

 #1 Mobile paid search

 The first strategy is finding mobile search traffic.
 Remember local mobile traffic is one of the primary uses for smartphones.
 That is because 60% of consumers perform searches for local products on their phone.
 Even more amazing is that 40% of those who do search for products do so while in transit.

 That is why mobile local search grew at four times the rate of general mobile internet usage.
 Capitalise on this shift by using geo-fencing ads.

 Many of these ads also turn into conversions.
 In fact, a survey from Thrive Analytics reported that 53% of all mobile local searches turned into sales.

 It is the reason why marketers are looking at Secondary Action Rates to determine the real conversion rate of mobile search ads.
 That is because a Geo-Aware Ad on a smartphone wants phone numbers, maps, or additional store information to connect with the store to purchase their wares.